Investing in AI Demand Letters for Your Personal Injury Practice?

 Perceived Value: High.
 Actual Value: Low.
 Potential Impact: Very Negative

-Another one of EvenUp’s primary features is generated average settlement values.
+Another one of Competitor E’s primary features is generated average settlement values.
 But, how useful is this data?
 Settlement Intelligence’s expertise in this field again provides important answers.

-Settlement Intelligence does not offer a recommended settlement range for very good reasons.
+Settlement Intelligence does not offer a recommended settlement range within demand letters for very good reasons.
 The owners of Settlement Intelligence have a deep understanding of the plaintiff bar, and how claims are actually evaluated.

 Settlement Intelligence is co-owned by a plaintiff lawyer who has reviewed over one million documents on insurance claims practices and is the founder of leading litigation publisher Trial Guides.
 We know that proposing a settlement amount is not advisable.
 There are several reasons.